spham395/05-Python-Programming/chapter2/strings.md

 Write a program that takes a string as user input then counts the number of words in that sentence.

-**Bonus: **Add additional functionality
+**Bonus: **Add additional functionality, experiment with other string methods.

-ex: Output number of characters, number of uppercase letters, etc
+ex: Output number of characters, number of uppercase letters, etc...

 ---